jakewies/todo-react/README.md

 A demo of the app is available [here](https://jake-wies.github.io/todo-react/)

+**Note**: The live demo does not feature real time data persistence with Firebase.
+The reason for this being lack of user authentication.
+Every user who accesses the live demo would be able to read / write to the database.
+Can't have that!
+You can see the database feature in action if you choose to clone the repo.
+See below.

 ## Getting Started

 This project is purely educational.
 It's my first application built with React.
-With that being said, anyone doing the same can contribute to this project.
+With that being said, anyone doing the same can contribute.
 You can also clone it and get your hands dirty to see how it works.

 #### Clone the repo